 - Salt, pepper to taste

 - 1/3 cup green onions, chopped

 - 1/3 cup parsley, chopped

-- Set Instant Pot to “Sauté” and add olive oil.
+- Set Instant Pot to “Sauté” and add 3 tbsp olive oil.

-- Add Chopped onion and celery and sauté for about 5-7 minutes, until they get softer.
+- Add 1 chopped onion and 2 stocks chopped celery and sauté for about 5-7 minutes, until they get softer.

-- Add minced garlic and chopped carrots, and sauté for about a minute.
+- Add 3-4 cloves minced garlic and 2 chopped carrots, and sauté for about a minute.

-- Place split chicken breasts and bay leaves on top.
-Pour in chicken stock and water.
+- Place 2 split chicken breasts and 2 bay leaves on top.
+Pour in 4 cups chicken stock and 3 cups water.